LNXSeus/Advancely/README.md

 # [**DOWNLOAD ADVANCELY NOW!
 (Windows, Linux & macOS, any MC Java Version)**](https://github.com/LNXSeus/Advancely/releases)
-# A highly customizable tool to track Minecraft progress beyond just Advancements.
+# A highly customizable and interactive tool to track Minecraft progress beyond just Advancements.

 ## This tracker supports an arbitrary number of advancements, recipes, custom statistics, unlocks, multi-stage goals, manual goals, and custom counters for over 100 Minecraft versions.

 ### Built for flexibility, Advancely supports everything from vanilla speedruns to modded adventures and custom datapacks.
 It automatically detects changes in your latest singleplayer world, providing real-time progress updates.